BorjaEst/enn/README.md

 ### Improvement ideas and requests
 In progress:
--Momentum, not well implemented on enn, review.
+- Momentum, not well implemented on enn, review.
 This helps a lot when not using batch normalisation.
+- Boolean activation function.
+- Try which derivade behaves better (and if can be common to some activations).

 Erlang performance:
 - Use binary for long messages to speedup communications.